Fred Grandy: Politics

-Career as a radio commentator and other work
+Radio and other

 Grandy served as president and CEO of Goodwill Industries International from 1995 to 2000.
 He later became a political commentator for National Public Radio and served as a visiting professor teaching a course on nonprofit organizations at the School of Public Affairs at the University of Maryland, College Park.

 From 2003 to 2010, Grandy and radio veteran Andy Parks were the hosts of The Grandy & Andy Morning Show, a conservative radio talk show on 630 WMAL in Washington, D.C.
 In May 2010, the program was reconfigured and was afterward called The Grandy Group.
 On March 3, 2011, Grandy resigned from the program allegedly over a dispute about his and his wife's statements about Islamic extremism or low listenership.

 Grandy was also the host of a show on Retirement Living TV called Daily Café (with MSNBC anchor Alex Witt).
 Since then he has been a Senior Fellow for National Security Affairs at the Washington-based Center for Security Policy, a far-right, anti-Muslim, Washington, D.C.–based think tank, developing and managing projects on domestic terrorism and counterintelligence.

 Personal life

 Grandy has been married twice.
-He married Jan Gough in 1969, a student at Radcliffe.
+In 1969 he married Jan Gough, a student at Radcliffe.
 They had a son, Charlie Grandy, and a daughter before divorcing in 1983.
 On March 28, 1987, Grandy married novelist Catherine Mann, whom he had met when she interviewed him as one of the first reporters for Entertainment Tonight.
 They have one daughter (born 1988).
 In 1993, Grandy and his wife sporadically toured Iowa with a stage production of the play Love Letters for charity (especially children's charities).